DataDog/documentation/content/en/service_management/app_builder/build.md

 ### Dynamic table values

-Similar to [post query transformation](#post-query-transformation), the table UI component allows you to further configure the data source for the table.
+Similar to [post query transformation](#post-query-transformation), the table UI component allows you to customize the data source for the table.
 You can use the **Data Source** field to dynamically fill table values and constrain which objects are pulled into the table as columns.

 For example, the [GitHub PR Summarizer][4] template uses a series of GitHub queries to summarize a list of pull requests in a repository.
-It uses the data source entry below to constrain the table to 6 columns: `title`,`Summary`,`updated_at`,`user`,`html_url`, and `state`.
+The query uses the data source entry below to constrain the table to 6 columns: `title`,`Summary`,`updated_at`,`user`,`html_url`, and `state`.
 The highlighted code dynamically populates the user column for each pull request with the author's avatar and GitHub username.

 {{< highlight js "hl_lines=17" >}}
 ${(() => {